nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 **/posts/foo**

+Finally, the Route with a path of * indicates a default route when none of the routes match, which is a convenient way to provide an indication to the user that they were looking for a route that doesn't exist in the application.

 To be able to use this `ApplicationViews` component, we have to import it into our `App.js` file and also wrap our entire app in a `<Router>` component.